bisonbrah/wp-local-media-proxy/README.md

 - [Open an issue](https://github.com/bisonbrah/wp-local-media-proxy/issues) to discuss bugs or feature ideas.
 - Fork the repo and submit a pull request with your proposed changes.
-- If you're new to contributing (like me!), don't hesitate to ask questions in the issues — let's figure it out together!
+- If you're new to contributing (like me!), don't hesitate to ask questions in the issues or discusssions — let's figure it out together!

 ---